sjtrimble/angular/aio/content/tutorial/getting-started.md

 <div class="alert is-important">

 The styles for each component is scoped so that they do not impact the styles of other components in your application.
-The `:host` pseudo-class selector targets the styles inside the host component.
-Read more about these selectors in the [Component Styles Guide](guide/component-styles).
+Read more about styling components in the [Component Styles Guide](guide/component-styles).

 </div>